-The Company's activities involve the assumption and transfer of certain risks, including market risk, credit risk, operational risk, cross-border risk, model risk, liquidity and funding risks, and business risk.
-These risks are managed through sub-committees of the Board of NEHS, which include:
+The Company's activities involve the assumption and transfer of certain risks, including market risk, credit risk, climate risk, operational risk, cross-border risk, model risk, liquidity and funding risks, and business risk.
+These risks are managed through the Company's Executive Governance and through sub-committees of the Board of NEHS.